zixpo/candybar/README.md

 Check out [Blueprint Dashboard](https://github.com/jahirfiquitiva/blueprint/).
 It's modular and uses new build features.
 You may like it :D

 This is the library of CandyBar Dashboard.
 It is only used for development purpose.
-Use the sample implementation for making icon packs, get it from [here](https://github.com/zixpo/candybar-sample).
+Use the [sample implementation](https://github.com/zixpo/candybar-sample) for making icon packs.

 # Features
 - License checker